Anthocyanin: Biosynthesis

 Thus, more than five enzymes are required to synthesize these pigments, each working in concert.
 Even a minor disruption in any of the mechanisms of these enzymes by either genetic or environmental factors, would halt anthocyanin production.
 While the biological burden of producing anthocyanins is relatively high, plants benefit significantly from the environmental adaptation, disease tolerance, and pest tolerance provided by anthocyanins.

 In anthocyanin biosynthetic pathway, L-phenylalanine is converted to naringenin by phenylalanine ammonialyase, cinnamate 4-hydroxylase, 4-coumarate CoA ligase, chalcone synthase, and chalcone isomerase.
 Then, the next pathway is catalyzed, resulting in the formation of complex aglycone and anthocyanin through composition by flavanone 3-hydroxylase, flavonoid 3'-hydroxylase, dihydroflavonol 4-reductase, anthocyanidin synthase, UDP-glucoside: flavonoid glucosyltransferase, and methyl transferase.

 Genetic analysis

 The phenolic metabolic pathways and enzymes may be studied by mean of transgenesis of genes.
 The Arabidopsis regulatory gene in the production of anthocyanin pigment 1 (AtPAP1) may be expressed in other plant species.

 Dye-sensitized solar cells

 Anthocyanins have been used in organic solar cells because of their ability to convert light energy into electrical energy.
 The many benefits to using dye-sensitized solar cells instead of traditional p-n junction silicon cells, include lower purity requirements and abundance of component materials, as well as the fact that they may be produced on flexible substrates, making them amenable to roll-to-roll printing processes.

 Visual markers

-Anthocyanins fluoresce, enabling a tool for plant cell research to allow live cell imaging without a requirement for other fluorophores.
-Anthocyanin production may be engineered into genetically modified materials to enable their identification visually.
+Anthocyanins fluoresce, providing a useful tool for plant cell research by enabling live-cell imaging without the need for additional fluorophores.
+In biotechnology, anthocyanin production can be engineered into genetically modified materials, allowing their visual identification through distinct pigmentation.